VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

     need to manually remove public and private certificates.
 Private certificates will be in
     $VOLTTRON_HOME/certificates/private.
 Public certificates will be in two directories:
     $VOLTTRON_HOME/certificates/shovel and $VOLTTRON_HOME/certificates/certs.
+    Further, you should request the remote instance admin to delete earlier generated cert before a new CSR is sent for approval.

 DataMover Communication